danny-englander/libsass-experiments/README.md

 ##@TODO

-Here are some ideas that I have for this project going forward
+Here are some ideas that I have for this project going forward.

 1. Add Uglify
 2. Add CSS comb, a CSS formatter, or prettifier
 3. Covert to Jekyll?